bassoy/ttv/README.md

 ### Flexibility
 * Contraction mode `q`, tensor order `p`, tensor extents `n` and tensor layout `pi` can be chosen at runtime
 * Supports any non-hierarchical storage format inlcuding the first-order and last-order storage layouts
-* Offers three interfaces for calling the tensor-times-vector multiplication
+* Offers two high-level and one C-like low-level interfaces for calling the tensor-times-vector multiplication
+* Implemented independent of a tensor data structure (can be used with `std::vector` and `std::array`)
 * Supports float, double, complex and double complex data types (and more if a BLAS library is not used)

 ### Performance